 Cheapest to most expensive “keylock” wiregate carabiners:

-Are these options too expensive?
-If so, check out this post that explains how to look at carabiner geometry to find the one that is least likely to snag.
+If the price is totally off-putting, check out our post that explains how to look at carabiner geometry to find the one that is least likely to snag <– you can get a non-keylock carabiner that has a low potential for snagging for much cheaper than a keylock wiregate.

 Clean Nose Carabiners are Hard to Make